Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 A hypothetical [=DRM system=] might define the following [=robustness levels=]:

-* High - All cryptographic operations are performed on a separate CPU not accessible to the device's primary operating system.
-Decrypted data only exists in a memory region not accessible to the device's primary operating system.
+* High - All cryptographic operations are performed on a separate CPU not accessible to the device's primary operating system (often called a trusted execution environment).
+Decrypted data only exists in a memory region not accessible to the device's primary operating system (often called a secure media path).
 * Medium - All cryptographic operations are performed on a separate CPU not accessible to the device's primary operating system.
 Decrypted data may be passed to the primary operating system's [=media platform=] APIs.
 * Low - All operations are performed in software that can be inspected and modified by the user.
 Obfuscation must be used to protect against analysis.
 * None - For development only.
 Implementation does not resist attacks.